dashed-slug/wallets/readme.txt

 == Changelog ==

+= 6.3.2 =
+- Fix: Security issue where a logged in user with access to the admin screens could perform XSS attacks is now fixed.
+- Fix: Deprecation warnings in PHP8.4 about implicitly nullable types are now squashed.
+- Improve: Along with easycron, the plugin also now suggests cron-job.org which is a free alternative.

 = 6.3.1 =
 - Fix: Issue regarding editing addresses/transactions via the admin screens, introduced in 6.2.6, is now fixed.